Non-Associative Geometry and the Spectral Action Principle

 or in terms of the derivations that generate them

-Readers can convince themselves that these conditions hold in the associative case, and in the nonassociative example discussed below.
-We propose that it is natural to take these conditions to be true more generally; {\it i.e.}\ to take them as axiomatic in nonassociative geometry.
+Readers can convince themselves that these conditions do indeed hold for inner derivations in the associative case, and in the nonassociative example that will be discussed below in section \ref{sec4}.
+We propose that it is natural to take these conditions to be true more generally; {\it i.e.}\ to take them as axiomatic in non-associative geometry.

-\subsection{Fluctuating the Dirac Operator $D$}
+\subsection{Fluctuating the Dirac operator $D$}

+We are finally able to discuss the fluctuations of the Dirac operator corresponding to a non-associative geometry.
 In ordinary gauge theory, the principle of gauge covariance leads us to replace the partial derivative $\partial_{\mu}$ by the gauge covariant derivative $D_{\mu}=\partial_{\mu}+A_{\mu}$, which is ultimately the object from which we build a gauge-invariant action.
-In a closely analogous way, in spectral geometry, the principle of $\ast$-automorphism covariance leads us to replace the fiducial ``Dirac operator'' $D$ with the ``fluctuated'' or ``$\ast$-algebra covariant'' Dirac operator $D_{\ast}$, which is ultimately the object from which we build the the $\ast$-automorphism-invariant spectral action.
+In a closely analogous way, in spectral geometry the principle of $\ast$-automorphism covariance leads us to replace the fiducial ``Dirac operator'' $D$ with the ``fluctuated'' or ``$\ast$-algebra covariant'' Dirac operator $D_A$, which is ultimately the object from which we build the the $\ast$-automorphism-invariant spectral action.

 It is helpful, then, to warm up by reviewing the story in ordinary gauge theory.
 We can write a general gauge transformation in the form $u(x)={\rm exp}[\alpha^{a}(x)T_{a}]$, where $T_{a}$ are the generators of the gauge group.
 Now consider a multiplet of matter fields $\psi$ that transforms covariantly under a gauge transformation: $\psi\to\psi'=u\psi$.
 We would like to introduce a gauge-covariant derivative operator $D_{\mu}$ with the property that $D_{\mu}\psi$ also transforms covariantly: $D_{\mu}\psi\to D_{\mu}'\psi'= uD_{\mu}\psi$.
 In other words, we want $D_{\mu}$ to transform as